ShubhamKumar-SoftwareEngineer/Movie-App/README.md

-# Movie app for searching any movie.
+# Movie app for searching any movies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).